-ThingsCon 2021 conference will be fully online due to the latest covid measurements in The Netherlands and Belgium.
-We invite you to join us on 10 December 2021 17:30-20:00 CET.
+ThingsCon 2021 conference was organized fully online due to the latest covid measurements in The Netherlands and Belgium.
+We invited you to join us on 10 December 2021 17:30-20:00 CET.

-Below is the full program inclusive the speakers bios.
-Please register for participation.
-The online program of ThingsCon 2021 is powered by CLICKNL.
+Below is the full program inclusive of the speaker’s bios.
+The online program of ThingsCon 2021 was powered by CLICKNL.

 The COVID pandemic cut short what we once called ‘regular’ life.
 Everyone and everything moved online or was somehow pushed into the digital realm.
 Our physical and digital realities are blurring more than ever.
 For the coming year, it will be interesting to see how this sudden change impacts our work and day-to-day lives.